 - The ability to take a simulation exam

-- This wouldn’t provide the answers immediately but attempt to simulate the NCLEX® to assess your level of readiness
+- This wouldn’t provide the answers immediately but is a simulation of the NCLEX®

 Free NCLEX® Questionnaires